Toyota S engine: Generation 5

 In 1998, the fifth and final version of the 3S-GE was released, found only in the Japanese-delivered Altezza RS200.
 The 'Black Top' as it came to be referred to as, was fitted with a dual VVT-i system that adjusted timing on both intake and exhaust camshafts and came in two different spec levels dependent on which transmission it was coupled to.
+Compression ratio was raised to 11.5:1 and rods and pistons were lightened for a higher redline.

 Gen 5 uses electronic controlled throttle with cable (semi-drive by wire), so no idle speed controller is required.
 A returnless fuel rail is also used.

-The MT version that came equipped with the J160 6-speed manual transmission featured larger diameter titanium intake valves measuring 35mm, larger exhaust valves measuring 29.5mm also made from titanium, a larger 33mm bucket and a compression ratio of 11.5:1.
+The MT version that came equipped with the J160 6-speed manual transmission featured larger diameter titanium intake valves measuring 35mm, larger exhaust valves measuring 29.5mm also made from titanium, a larger 33mm bucket, and stiffer valve springs.
 It made 210 PS at 7,600 rpm and 22.0 kgm at 6,400 rpm.

-Compared to the MT version, the 5-speed AT version came equipped with the A650E 5Super ECT (with manual shift mode) automatic transmission and had a lower compression ratio of 11.1:1, a less aggressive cam profile, smaller steel-alloy valves and smaller 31mm buckets.
-This engine made 200 PS at 7,000 rpm and 22.0 kgm at a considerably lower 4,800 rpm.
+Compared to the MT version, the 5-speed AT version came equipped with the A650E 5Super ECT (with manual shift mode) automatic transmission, a less aggressive cam profile, smaller steel-alloy valves and smaller 31mm buckets.
+This engine made 200 PS at 7,000 rpm and 22.0 kgm at 4,800 rpm.
+The MT and AT versions produce equal peak torque, however, the AT version achieves this at 4,800 rpm, with the MT version achieving this at 6,400 rpm.
 Externally, the AT model can be identified by differences in the wiring loom and the lack of an acoustic blanket on the intake plenum.